Portability is one of the important features that traditional drawing tablets fail to provide an adequate solution for.

 The latency of the stylus is determined by how fast the strokes from the stylus are displayed in the stylus.
 In old tablets, the latency use to be so bad that the stroke appeared a few seconds after you have drawn it.

-But with the quicker processors, faster screen refresh rates and better communication between stylus and tablet you get an amazingly fast response rate.
+But with the quicker processors, faster screen refresh rates, and better communication between stylus and tablet you get an amazingly fast response rate.

 A longer Battery life is one of those things that you have to have in a portable drawing device.
 Most of the tablets and portable computers mentioned in our list come with good battery life.
-You can expect these tablets to last anywhere between 8 to 10 hours on average uses.

 Fast charging is another feature to look for.
-Some of the tablets such as Apple iPad Pro, Samsung Galaxy s6, Surface Pro offer fast charging which makes recharging the tablet very fast and convenient.
+Some of the tablets such as the Apple iPad Pro, Samsung Galaxy s6, and Surface Pro offer fast charging which makes recharging the tablet very fast and convenient.

-But you don’t always need a top of the line fully loaded tablet to draw.
+But you don’t always need a top-of-the-line fully loaded tablet to draw.
 For example, the Apple iPad is available in multiple configurations.